 If you have not been to an interview for a long time it can be really difficult to should fluent and coherent when difficult questions are thrown at you.
 Prepare for your interview in exactly the same way as you would advise a youngster to prepare for their first ever interview.
 If you have a friend or colleague that you can practice with, so much the better.
 Many interviewers will also judge you on the questions you ask them.
 Do your research and use your own questions as an opportunity to demonstrate that you have really thought about the role and how it would operate in practice.
 In summary, prepare well – it will prove to be time well spent.

 Make sure your resume or CV are up to date and well written

-CV styles have changed a little in recent years and more emphasis is put on the actual skills you have developed rather than just the list of previous job titles and experience.
-Write an eye-catching paragraph at the top of the first page which describes your skills, interests and aspirations.
+Resume styles have changed in recent years and more emphasis is placed on your achievements and the skills you have developed rather than just the list of previous job titles and experience.
+As you are finding a job over 40 you have an advantage over younger people.
+You have lots of achievements and skills which should be included in your resume.
+This is not a time to be backward in sharing your successes.
+Write an eye-catching paragraph at the top of the first page which describes your achievements and transferable skills.
 Make them want to read more……

 Ensure your public profile on networking sites does you justice

 I have met many people who have used social media sites for fun and now regret this because prospective employers are also looking at the rude jokes and pranks that seem to keep coming back to the surface.
 It has been said that 75% of employers will look up a candidates profile before offering a job.
 In many cases they are looking to see who your network of friends or connections are, in order to build up an image of who you are.
 You have been warned!